 Finally, there’s been major developments in the field of bioswales, which are landscape elements created to eliminate silt and pollution from surface runoff water.

-In conclusion, it should be said that rainwater harvesting is likely to become even more important in the future and we can expect some new technologies being developed to assist the process, which might be the difference between life and death in some parts of the world.
+In conclusion, it should be said that rainwater harvesting is likely to become even more important in the future and we can expect some new technologies being developed to assist the process, which might be the difference between life and death in or a global crisis in some parts of the world.